jpmens/homie-ota/README.md

 ## Preparing the firmware

-In order to use the Autodetectable Binary Upload™, your Homie sketch should contain a magic expression in it as shown [here](https://github.com/jpmens/homie-ota/issues/1).
-When you're ready, compile the binary to upload it.
-Under the `Sketch` menu, select `Export compiled Binary`; the binary `.bin` will be placed in the sketch's directory.
+In order to use the Autodetectable Binary Upload™, your Homie sketch should contain a magic expression in it as shown in the [example sketch](assets/example.ino).
+When you're ready, compile the binary to upload it: under the `Sketch` menu in the Arduino IDE, select `Export compiled Binary`; the binary `.bin` will be placed in the sketch's directory, and you upload that file to homie-ota; it will detect the firmware name and version and store it into the correct subdirectory.

-The firmware file itself can be named however you wish, upon upload it is stored into the correct firmware directory and you are informed of where it's been placed:

 ```
 Firmware from ed-relay.ino.d1_mini.bin uploaded as firmwares/dual-relay/dual-relay-1.0.2.bin